CrossRef/event-data-user-guide/docs/sources/how-agents-work.md

 ### Reversing Landing Page Domains back into DOIs

-When a Registered Content Item is linked to via its landing page, the Agent will identify the link and then attempt to convert the Landing Page URL back into a DOI.
+When a Registered Content Item is linked to via its Landing Page, the Agent will identify the link and then attempt to convert the Landing Page URL back into a DOI.
 If it is unable to do this, no Event will be created.
 This process is the most dyanmic and potentially variable step.

 ### Issuing Queries for Landing Page Domains